hippopotamus/json-schema-docs/README.md

 i'll turn this into an npm package after i'm done.
 it's pretty easy to use. you serve the html file to whatever uri you'd like, add meta information to your schema, and you make a route called '/schema' and send serve your schema as a json response.

-i've tried to match the json schema spec for most of it. the extra meta information needed for this fits around what i read in the spec.
+i've tried to match the json schema spec. the extra meta information needed for this fits around what i read in the spec.

 [color palette](http://paletton.com/#uid=13x0u0kktl7Xh3pEkaI5tyV00Kh)